Battle of Teugen-Hausen: Results

 According to historian James R. Arnold, the Austrians admitted 527 killed, 2,470 wounded, and 466 captured, for a total of 3,463.
 The French reported 2,345 casualties, mostly in Saint-Hilaire's division.
 Digby Smith puts Austrian casualties at 3,862 and French losses at about 4,000.
 Francis Loraine Petre gives Austrian casualties as 3,846 and French losses as 4,376.
 The latter total includes French losses at Dünzling.
 Austrian general officers suffered unusually heavy losses, attesting to "front-line leadership that heretofore had been rare."
 The brothers Alois and Moritz Liechtenstein, Bieber, and Lusignan were all wounded.
 Lusignan sustained a dangerous head wound which forced his permanent retirement from military service.

-After receiving an unfavorable report of the battle from Hohenzollern, Archduke Charles ordered him to retreat.
-This act conceded the victory to Davout, since this gave the French Marshal a clear line of communication with his Bavarian allies.
-At 10 pm on the 19th, Lefebvre sent the important information to Napoleon that he could see Davout's campfires near Teugn.
+Archduke Charles, after receiving an unfavorable report of the battle in Hohenzollern, ordered him to retreat.
+This act conceded the victory to Davout, since it gave the French Marshal a clear line of communication with his Bavarian allies.
+At 10 pm on the 19th, Lefebvre sent important information to Napoleon that he could see Davout's campfires near Teugn.
 To the Emperor, this meant that the III Corps had escaped entrapment.
 The Battle of Abensberg was fought the next day.